Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/get_forecast.md

 `## = @GetForecast(@t('.Temperature_forecast'))`

-Requested start time (*tstart*) is `UTC2025110602`, a time point just before second version of the example series was written.
-In first store operation value 1 was written to the series, in second store operation value 2 was written.
+Requested start time (*tstart*) is `UTC2025110602`, a time point just before the second version of the example series was written.
+In the first store operation the value 1 was written to the series, in the second store operation the value 2 was written.

 | Time (UTC) | Current | Result |
 |---|---|---|